KamranZeynalov/To-do-list-app/README.md

 * [Technologies](#technologies)

 ## General info
-This project is a simple to do app and consist of some useful functionalities.
+This project is a simple to do app and consists of some useful functionalities.

 ## Technologies
 Project is created with: